Home > Eclipses Drapeau LangueFrançais

 Total eclipse on Sunday, November 23, 2003 in the Dronning Maud Land, Antarctica

-Hybrid eclipse on Friday, April 8, 2005 in Polynesia, Pacific Ocean
+Hybrid eclipse on Friday, April 8, 2005 in Polynesia, South Pacific Ocean

 Annular eclipse on Monday, October 3, 2005 near Bir al Maruf, Libya